fzaiser/genfer/README.md

 # Tool for: "Guaranteed Bounds on Posterior Distributions of Discrete Probabilistic Programs with Loops"

+## Running the benchmarks

+How the benchmarks are run is explained in `benchmarks/README.md`.

 ## Setup

 To build this tool, you need a Rust installation.